-Essential Moving and Packing Tips and Tricks
+Essential Moving Tips and Packing Tricks

 Your most essential rooms like the kitchen, living rooms, main bathrooms, and your clothing should be packed last.
-Be sure to put all essentials into one box if you can afford to do so that way everything you need on a daily basis is one simply place and not scattered throughout the moving van.
+Be sure to put all essentials into one box.
+That way everything you need on a daily basis is in one place and not scattered throughout the moving van.
 There are several amazing packing timelines on the internet that give even more detailed descriptions of what to pack first.

 Rather than quickly tossing all your necessities in boxes when moving house, pack a separate, clear bin with items you absolutely need every day.
 This may be personal hygiene items, a child’s special toy, medications, that extra set of keys, etc. You are going to want to be able to put your hands on these things quickly, and having a designated place to put them while packing up can be a lifesaver.
-Anything that is non essential should be considered for donation.
+Anything that is nonessential should be considered for donation.
 Don’t become a hoarder of collectible goods.

 “When one new thing enters the house, another item leaves.
 If you can’t stick with this rule, and I understand it is not easy, then I suggest you make periodic sweeps and take at least a small bag to your favorite charity 4 times a year,” suggests Suzanne O’Donnell, the Professional Organizer behind My LA Organizer.

-Although this may seem a bit overwhelming at first, this important work on the front end will save you lots of trouble when you’re unpacking and facing the mountain of boxes in the middle of your living room.
+Although this moving tip may seem a bit overwhelming at first, the extra effort up front end will save you a lot of time later.
 You will need colored labels or highlighters (one color per room) and a permanent marker.
 Give each room in your home a color, and then use the colored labels to mark the corresponding box.

-4. Enlist your friends and family.
+Moving Tip #4: Enlist your friends and family

 However, on the big day when you’ll be moving lots of furniture and boxes, offer to buy pizza, drinks, etc. so that your crew is well fed and happy.
 Also, start early and set a time when the move will happen (9:00-1:00) so that people don’t feel obligated to wait around all day.
 You want to utilize your manpower (and womanpower!) so that everyone feels like they have participated in a job well done.
 Then you can relax and unpack leisurely in your new neighborhood.

-5. Find a cheap storage solution.
+Moving Tip #5: Find a cheap storage solution

-6. Don’t forget to take photos.
+Bonus Moving Tip: Don’t forget to take photos.

-6. How to Pack an Apartment in One Day.
+How to Pack an Apartment in One Day

 - Before the big moving day, find time to pack up your mother-in-law’s china plates, rare art collectibles, dutch clog collection, your prized turtleneck collection, souvenirs, and whatever else adorns your walls.
 That way those who come to help don’t have to help you pack them and possibly break them.